All Episodes

 The interview took place before Thursday night's stunning release of FBI documents.

-What's very clear is according to the two stories, one in the Federalist, one in the Daily Caller, someone inside the FBI is now whistleblowing by leaking to the press about what is going on.
+What's very clear is, according to the two stories, one in the Federalist, one in the Daily Caller, someone inside the FBI is now whistleblowing by leaking to the press about what is going on.

-Uh he's claiming here.
+He's claiming here.

-And boy, it's just fascinating to watch the claim that Chris Ray and Dana Buente did everything they can do to prevent this stuff uh from happening and going after General Flynn.
+And boy, it's just fascinating to watch the claim that Chris Ray and Dana Buente did everything they can do to prevent this stuff from happening and going after General Flynn.

 He said that is the beginning of an ugly story.